SAP-samples/btp-dc-samples/docs/aicore/1_setupgenaihub/5_setup_apiclient.md

 ### Access Chat Completions API of your LLM Deployment

-1. Choose one of your deployments which you want to access.
+1. Choose one of your deployments that you want to access.
 Note down your "deploymentUrl"

 2. Create your **POST** request: {{deploymentUrl}}/chat/completions?api-version=2023-05-15